RecordPlayerAdvice.comUpdated March 2026

 What is the difference between the LP60X and LP120X?

 The LP60X (£120) is a fully automatic, belt-drive turntable aimed at beginners - press start and it plays.
 The LP120X (£270) is a manual, direct-drive turntable with adjustable pitch control, removable headshell, and better build quality.
-The LP120X offers superior sound quality and upgrade potential.
+The LP120X sounds noticeably better and has real upgrade potential.

 Is the AT-LP120X worth the extra money over the LP60X?